|

 celebrate the most wonderful time of the year, as the Magic Kingdom proudly presents..."

 This is the 2010 taping of Mickey's Once Upon A Christmastime Parade (low) (mobile) using the Castle as the backdrop.
-Magic Kingdom Christmas photos can be found here... |
+Images of the 2010 parade can be found here... |

 Notes on many of the video clips: